Montana coal power plant closing two units built in 1970s

 The closure of Units 1 and 2 was long anticipated as demand for U.S. coal collapsed in recent years, and came despite vows by elected officials in Montana to find ways to keep it open.

+A representative of the International Brotherhood of Electrical Workers Local 1638, which represents most of the plant's union employees, could not be reached immediately for comment.

+Williams said Talen was “committed to doing what is right by our employees”and will help affected workers to transition to a new job.

 Six utilities own shares of the remaining two units built in the 1980s.
-Most are making preparations for operations to cease as early as 2025.
+Most of the owners are making preparations for operations to cease as early as 2025.

+However, one of the owners, Northwestern Energy, plans for Colstrip to keep running past 2040 and announced in December that it wants to acquire part of Puget Sound Energy's interest in Colstrip Unit 4 for $1 .

+That would boost South Dakota-based NorthWestern's ownership interest in the power plant to 55% even as many other utilities across the U.S. have been getting out of the coal power market in recent years.